mkoslacz/Moviper/README.md

    - `ViewHolderUnitTestAcrivity` to perform Recyclerview's ViewHolder Robolectric unit tests in isolation,
    - `RecyclerViewMatcher` to match RecyclerView's contents in Espresso instrumentation tests.

-CCheck out the test modules of the samples to check out how easy is testing with Moviper and to see various usecases of `moviper-test` module.
+Check out the test modules of the samples to check out how easy is testing with Moviper and to see various usecases of `moviper-test` module.

-## Examples

-For the basic usage just check out the `sample-rx` (or `sample`, if you aren't familiar with [RxJava](https://github.com/ReactiveX/RxJava)) module in this repo.
-Most of samples include showcases of test scenarios for given Moviper usecases.

-More advanced usage:
-   - Auto Inject Butterknife Views - `sample-rx-ai`
-   - Independent Viper Modiles - `sample-independent-viper`
-   - Inter-Presenter-Communication — `sample-ipc`,
-   - Inter-Presenter-Communication with Auto Inject Butterknife Views — `sample-ipc-ai`,
-   - VIPER ViewHolders - `sample-recyclerview`,
-   - Repository Design Pattern usage in Interactors and tests - `sample-rx-rdp`
-   - ViewState usage - `sample-rx-viewstate`
-   - Activity/Fragment retaining presenter - `sample-rx-presenter`
-   - Viper Services - `sample-service`
-   - Independent Viper - `sample-independent-viper`
-   - Passive Auto Inject Butterknife Views - `sample-super-rx-ai`
-   - Passive Auto Inject Databinding Views - `sample-super-rx-ai-databinding`
-   - Kotlin usage with Passive Auto Inject Kotlin Android Extensions - `sample-super-rx-ai-kotlin`

 ## Credits